-Carcinoma in situ of the cervix uteri means the life insured is confirmed by biopsy to have localised pre-invasive cancer in the cervix uteri (must be at or above CIN 3 grading or FIGO stage 0 or TNM Classification of Tis) where cancer cells do not penetrate the basement membrane nor invade the surrounding tissues or stroma.
+Carcinoma in situ of the cervix uteri means the life insured is confirmed by biopsy to have localised pre-invasive cancer in the cervix uteri (must be at or above CIN 3 grading) where cancer cells do not penetrate the basement membrane nor invade the surrounding tissues or stroma.
 'Invade' means to infiltrate and/or destroy the tissue of origin or surrounding tissue.